farmio/StarTrack/README.md

 Software

-- [ ] measure the current retraction speed
+- [x] measure the current retraction speed
-  - [ ] calculate the remaining irrigation time
+  - [x] calculate the remaining irrigation time
-  - [ ] calculate current water / area
+  - [ ] calculate water/area at current speed
 - [ ] communicate over 3G
   - [ ] alert when retraction is finished / has stopped
   - [ ] post status to a server (every half hour ?)
+- [ ] possibility for setting remaining length manually

 Hardware

 - [ ] load battery
   - [ ] with photovoltaic cell
-  - [ ] with generator driven by the exhausted water from the piston drive
+  - [ ] with generator driven by water from the piston drive
 - [ ] regulate retraction speed